boomcruiser/gatsby-printful-starter/README.md

 yarn install
 ```
 ## Config
+You have to create a .env file in your root folder.
 You can configure the project using .env file.
 Following config options are available.
 ```
 PRINTFUL_API_KEY=
 SNIPCART_KEY=